 Gels for Natural Hair

 The last staple products for natural hair I use are in the gel category.
-I normally use a gel in my natural hair for wash and go styles or to slick my hair back.
-My favorite gels are by Eco Styler (usually Krystal) and Aunt Jackie’s Don’t Shrink Flaxseed Elongating Curling Gel.
+Gels are a great styling product to define curls and keep them in place.
+I normally use lightweight gels in my natural hair for wash-and-go styles or to slick my hair back into a bun.

 Read More Natural Hair Tips and Reviews